NULLx76/mgmt/client/README.md

 # mgmt Client

-This program is installed on the client computers and communicates back to the server to provide information or recieve commands
+This is the client portion of the mgmt program and will put the client information in a MySQL Database

+### TODO:
+* Receive commands(?)
+    * For updating packages
+    * Rebooting
+    * Etc.
+* Expand TODO lists